FatimahNgozi/FatimahNgozi/README.md

 👋 Hi there, I'm Fatimah Olubusola Adeniyi, a DevOps/Cloud Engineer.

 🌱 I'm a Cloud Engineer with experience in building reliabe, scalable and secure infrastructure using AWS and modern DevOps practices.
-I use Infrastructure as code (IaC) - Terraform, Configuration as Code - Ansible, CICD - Jenkins, Version Control - Git, Docker and AWS Kubenetes among other DevOps practices.
+I use Infrastructure as code (IaC) - Terraform, Configuration as Code - Ansible, CICD - Jenkins, Version Control - Git, Docker, Kubenetes, AWS among other DevOps practices.
 I am comfortable analyzing existing infrastructure and proferring solution based on business preference.

 - 🔭 I’m currently working at Codetrik, I focus on designing and managing AWS infrastructure with automation while keeping applications running and drastically reducing downtime.
 - I worked on the following recently: